drand/website/docs/concepts/specification.md

 ---
-title: Specifications
+title: Specification
-sidebarDepth: 3
 ---

-# Drand Specifications
+# Drand specification

 Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in Golang.
 Servers running drand can be linked with each other to produce